MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/tabular-model-programming-for-compatibility-level-1200.md

 ## Script for tabular models and databases

  TMSL is a JSON scripting language for Tabular models, with support for create, read, update, an delete operations.
-You can refresh data via TMSL and invoke database operations for attach, detatch, backup, restore, and synchronize.
+You can refresh data via TMSL and invoke database operations for attach, detach, backup, restore, and synchronize.
 AMO PowerShell accepts TMSL script as input.

  See [Tabular Model Scripting Language &#40;TMSL&#41; Reference](https://docs.microsoft.com/bi-reference/tmsl/tabular-model-scripting-language-tmsl-reference) and [Analysis Services PowerShell Reference](../../analysis-services/powershell/analysis-services-powershell-reference.md) for more information.